wyldralph/wyld_design/content/process/garden-design.md

 date: "2025-08-20T22:55:22+01:00"
 draft: true
 title: "Garden Design"
-summary: "Complete garden design service from concept to construction documentation."
+description: "Complete garden design service from concept to masterplan.
+Contemporary gardens that connect to place and story in Bedfordshire."
 ---

 Every garden is different, and the process is tailored to your needs.
 That being said, a typical garden redesign